mabrey64/Bookbound-app/README.md

 }

 The members of our group and their roles are:
-UI Specialist - Denis
+UI Specialist - Denis Kalala
-Business Logic and Persistence Specialist - Yishak Product Owner/Scrum Master/DevOps/GitHub Administrator - Devon
-Quality Assurance - Shawn
+Business Logic and Persistence Specialist - Yishak Teklemariam Product Owner/Scrum Master/DevOps/GitHub Administrator - Devon Mabrey Quality Assurance - Shawn Theaver

 The link to our github project is here: github.com/users/mabrey64/projects/1 And the link to our first milestone is here: https://github.com/users/mabrey64/projects/1/views/1?pane=issue&itemId=115377811&issue=mabrey64%7CBookbound-app%7C1